configuring-r8-for-compose

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use this skill to configure R8 correctly for a Jetpack Compose application — full mode by default, `proguard-android-optimize.txt`, resource shrinking on, and minimal keep rules because Compose ships consumer ProGuard rules.
 Covers AGP 8.0+ R8 full mode default, R8's Compose-aware optimizations (lambda grouping, `sourceInformation()` stripping, composable arg constant-folding, `ComposerImpl` devirtualization), legitimate keep needs (`@Serializable`, Hilt entry points, reflective `Saver`s), and the AGP 8.x missing-rule reporter / R8 retrace.
 Cited gain is roughly 75 percent startup and 60 percent frame-render improvement debug-to-release.
-Use when setting up a new Compose app, when a PR adds an over-broad keep like `-keep class androidx.compose.** { *; }`, when a release build crashes after enabling minification, when APK size needs reduction, or when first enabling minification.About this skill
+Use when setting up a new Compose app, when a PR adds an over-broad keep like `-keep class androidx.compose.** { *; }`, when a release build crashes after enabling minification, when APK size needs reduction, or when first enabling minification.Key capabilities

 Configuring R8 for Compose — Trust Consumer Rules, Avoid Blanket Keeps